 - Meets Vet Up!
 The National HCOP Academy for Veterinary Medicine Program Eligibility Requirements

 - Rising high-school junior/senior; or adult/nontraditional learner; or first or second year undergraduate student

 - Demonstrates career interest in a veterinary shortage area

 - Minimum cumulative grade point average of 2.5/4.0

 - Access to a computer/tablet/device with internet access and an internet connection that supports Webex technology is required.

 - Students are required to actively participate in all Webex sessions.
-Webex sessions will be held once or twice each month, on Wednesdays or Thursdays, from 4:00-5:00 pm EDT.
+Webex sessions will be held once or twice each month, on Wednesdays, from 4:00-5:00 pm EDT.

 - Students are required to travel to West Lafayette, Indiana and attend presentations at Purdue University College of Veterinary Medicine for two days in July (Dates TBA).
 Financial support towards travel costs will be provided.

 Please Read Before You Apply: The Vet Up!
 Champions application is designed to reflect a veterinary college application so you can see the variety of experiences and information that will ultimately be requested when you apply to a DVM program.
 We fully understand that you might not have had opportunities to gain experience in many areas.
 You will not be penalized if you write “None” or “NA” in these categories.
 If these opportunities were plentiful, we would not need programs like Vet Up!
 As you prepare your application, focus on the essays so that we can learn more about you and your goals.
 After you submit your completed application, keep a copy and use it as a resource to track your experiences in different categories, as you work towards your goal of becoming a veterinarian.
 We look forward to seeing your application!

 - Applications are now being accepted and due November 1, 2021, at 11:59 PM EST